GST/HST information for governments and diplomats

 Supplies made to a provincial government in a non-participating province or the territorial government of the Northwest Territories or Yukon

-If an authorized official provides evidence that a provincial or territorial department or entity is purchasing the supplies, a supplier does not charge the GST/HST on taxable supplies of property and services made to the following governments (including all of their government departments, ministries, and some of their Crown corporations, boards, commissions, and agencies):
+If an authorized official provides evidence that a provincial or territorial department or entity is purchasing the supplies, a supplier does not charge the GST/HST on taxable supplies of property and services made to the following governments (including all of its departments and ministries as well as some of its Crown corporations, boards, commissions and agencies):

 As evidence, the CRA will accept a certification clause signed by an authorized official of a provincial or territorial government entity.
 A certification clause is a statement in provincial or territorial purchase documents that certifies that a provincial or territorial government is purchasing the property or services with Crown funds.
 A supplier must keep the purchase documents with the certification clause in case the CRA asks to see them.